The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

 Evidently, the $U_1$ charge corresponding to the little group can be chosen in the form

-because in this case the $E_6$ singlet acquiring vev will really have the required charge 0 with respect to the little group.
+because in this case the $E_6$ singlet acquiring a vacuum expectation value will really have the required charge 0 with respect to the little group.
 The factor $1/2$ is included for the further convenience.
-Namely, due to this factor various terms in the branching rule for the $E_8$ representation 248 with respect to the $E_6\times U_1$ subgroup will have the least possible integer values, see Eq. (\ref{248_To_E6}) below.
+Namely, due to this factor various terms in the branching rule for the $E_8$ representation 248 with respect to the $E_6\times U_1$ subgroup will have the least possible integer values of $U_1$ charges, see Eq. (\ref{248_To_E6}) below.
 The transformation of a (super)field under the little group can be written as

 and our aim is to find the coupling constant $e_1^{(6)}$ corresponding to this group.

 First, we note that, according to Eq. (\ref{E7_U1_Coupling}), the coupling constant for the $U_1$ component of $E_7\times U_1$ is given by the expression